SamuelJordanTatchumK/ETH_PROOF-ASSESSMENT/README.md

 ### 1. Public Variables

-tokenName: A public variable representing the name of the token.
+`tokenName`: A public variable representing the name of the token.

-tokenAbbrv: A public variable representing the abbreviated symbol of the token.
+`tokenAbbrv`: A public variable representing the abbreviated symbol of the token.

-totalSupply: A public variable indicating the total supply of the token.
+`totalSupply`: A public variable indicating the total supply of the token.

 ### 2. Balances Mapping